C43 SPECIALTY LINES

 1) Dept. of Transport (DOT/MOT/Transport Canada):

-Licences pilots, mechanics, controllers, Certification/Licensing
+Licences pilots, mechanics, controllers, Certification/Licensing aircraft.

 Aviation Safety (Air Regulations & Air Navigation Orders).